 Voland, Valve Trombone

-His distinguished 33-year career as an English teacher in Vermont allowed for hundreds of weekend and summer gigs, plus it gave him a solid base from with to share the gift of jazz with younger players.
+His distinguished 33-year career as an English teacher in Vermont allowed for hundreds of weekend and summer gigs, plus it gave him a solid base from which to share the gift of jazz with younger players.
 He loved "giving back" to younger musicians, first as director of the South Burlington (VT) High School Jazz Ensemble and as interim director of the University of Vermont Jazz Ensemble.
-Following his retirement from secondary school teaching, he has continued to share his gifts through his role as a private teacher/coach to individuals and groups, as a combo director for elementary school through adult players who take part in the FlynnArts Program Since 2004, George has taught at Interplay Jazz in Woodstock , and, since its early days, he’s been on the staff here at Jazz Camp.
-He's a member of the VTAJE, an adjudicator for jazz festivals, a clinician, and a member of the team that auditions high school players for the Vermont All State Jazz Ensemble.
+Following his retirement from secondary school teaching, he has continued to share his gifts through his role as a private teacher/coach to individuals and groups, as a combo director for elementary school through adult players.
+Since 2004, George has been a staff member at Interplay Jazz as well as here at the Vermont Jazz Camp since its early days.
+He's a member of the team that auditions high school players for the Vermont All State Jazz Ensemble.

 A charter member of Vermont's premier big band, the Vermont Jazz Ensemble, George has played the jazz trombone chair since 1976.
 "Jazz is such a gift, to players and listeners," George says.
 "Played well and from the heart—by musicians who really listen to one another and who carry on a musical dialogue—jazz creates instant community on the bandstand.
 The audience gets pulled in.
 They're part of it—and the 'it' is a whole that's greater than the sum of its parts."